Koch Hajo: Division of Kamata kingdom

+Koch Hajo territory

-The kingdom under Raghudev included the region between Sankosh and Bhareli rivers on the northern bank of the Brahmaputra river, and on the south the region west of the Kallang river that followed the course of the Brahmaputra as it bends south and right up to the forests of Mymensingh region, now in Bangladesh.
+The kingdom under Raghudev included the region between Sankosh and Bhareli rivers on the northern bank of the Brahmaputra River, and on the south the region west of the Kallang River that followed the course of the Brahmaputra as it bends south and right up to the forests of Mymensingh region, now in Bangladesh.

 Raghudev Narayan

 Raghudev's declaration of independence established a Koch Bihar-Koch Hajo conflict that was to result in Koch Bihar losing its independence to the Mughal Empire and Koch Hajo losing its very existence both within three decades.
 Lakshmi Narayan tried to instigate Parikshit, a son of Raghudev, against his father.
 The plot was detected and Parikshit managed to escape to Koch Bihar.
 This led to an armed conflict between the two kingdoms, but which maintained the status quo.

 The first major defeat for Raghudev was at the hands of Isa Khan, an Afghan chief from Mymensingh.
 Raghudev fortified Jangalbari in Mymensingh, but ultimately lost the region south of Rangamati sometime before 1594.
-After Man Singh became the Subahdar of the Mughal Empire for Bengal in 1594, Isa Khan and others were defeated by the Mughals under Himmat Singh in 1596, forcing Isa Khan to ally with Raghudev.
-Raghudev, with the help of Isa Khan, attacked Koch Bihar, and Lakshmi Narayan submitted on his own accord to vassalage of the Mughal Empire.
+After Man Singh became the Subahdar of the Mughal Empire for Bengal in 1594 he led a campaign against Isa Khan and took possession of his territories; and when Isa Khan and others rallied the next year in 1596 they were effectively by Himmat Singh the son of Man Singh, forcing Isa Khan to ally with Raghudev.
+Raghudev, with the help of Isa Khan, attacked Bahirbandh in Koch Bihar, and Lakshmi Narayan submitted on his own accord to vassalage of the Mughal Empire.
 Under these circumstances, Raghudev transferred his capital from Barnagar to North Guwahati.

 The Koch Bihar-Mughal alliance defeated Raghudev in May 1597, but in the same year Raghudev was able to recoup his losses with the help of Isa Khan.
+Isa Khan, who was able to rout the Mughal army and kill its commander Durjan Singh, a son of Man Singh I of Amber, released the war prisoners and himself submitted himself to Akbar.

-Isa Khan died in 1599, driving Raghudev to seek an alliance with the Ahom kingdom.
-Raghudev offered his daughter Mangaldoi to Prataap Singha in 1602/1603, and the Ahom king accepted on the possibility of using Raghudev as a buffer against the Mughals.
-But this did not happen because Raghudev died within a few days after the marriage between Pratap Singha and Mangaldoi.
+Having lost the alliance of Isa Khan, Raghudev was then forced to forge an alliance with the Ahom kingdom.
+Raghudev offered his daughter Mangaldoi to Prataap Singha in 1603, and the Ahom king accepted on the possibility of using Raghudev as a buffer against the Mughals.
+But this did not happen because Raghudev died within the same year after the marriage between Pratap Singha and Mangaldoi.